cyberboyanmol/exercisedb-api/README.md

 ## 📜 License

 This project is distributed under the [MIT License](https://opensource.org/licenses/MIT).
-For more information, see the [LICENSE](LICENSE) file included in this repository.
+For more information, see the issue [ISSUE](https://github.com/cyberboyanmol/exercisedb-api/issues/3) included in this repository.